-Providers will be subject to contract compliance actions and performance improvement plans from MSHN when contract expectations are not met or maintained.
-Contract actions can take many forms, including but not limited to corrective action plans, repayment of funds, suspension of referrals, monetary or non-monetary sanctions or contract termination.
-The selection, nature, extent, duration and other particulars of any initiated compliance or enforcement actions are at the sole discretion of MSHN.
+Providers will be subject to contract compliance and performance improvement plans from MSHN when contract expectations are not met or maintained, including but not limited to corrective action plans, repayment of funds, suspension of referrals or contract termination.
 Providers will be offered opportunity to correct non-compliance wherever reasonable, and sanctions will be issued in writing, commensurate with the level of non-compliance.